 I would suggest that the Army use trusted whites to inform the northern tribes of the Japanese intentions, and the consequences of defeat upon freedom.

 \item Sydney Morning Herald, 28 Sep 1946, p.
 2. Mary Gilmore.
 Smoke Ring Code.

-Rings were a sign of urgency, puffs were the ordinary message code and SOS of the day.
+Rings were a sign of urgency, puffs were the ordinary message code.
 Straight-up smoke meant safety or danger over.
 If Aborigines far away saw the signals they would send up messages so that others nearer could come at once.
 There was nothing mystic either in the making of the smoke or in the meaning.
 You learned the code as a ship's flag-officer learns the shipping code.

-\item Chronicle (Adelaide, SA) Thu 5 Dec 1946 p.
+\item Chronicle (Adelaide) 5 Dec 1946 p.
 51. News Carried In The Outback Smoke, by Winifred

-It is very interesting to watch the Aborigines signalling.
-First, they build a large fire with of green stuff to make plenty of smoke, then with another green bush they beat the smoke into varied shape twists and whirls which to them are definite code.
-As you travel through the north, you may not see a living soul for maybe days, yet high on the skyline spirals of smoke detail your every move.
+It was very interesting to watch the Aborigines signalling.
+First, they build a large fire with green stuff to make smoke, then with another green bush they beat the smoke into varied shape twists and whirls which to them are definite code.
+As you travel through the north, you may not see a living soul for days, yet high on the skyline spirals of smoke detail your every move.

 \end{enumerate}